LMHPortfolio/GoogleReviewsPuppeteerScraper/README.md

 3) terminal to run the scripts using Node commands.
 I recommend using GitBash on Windows (non UNIX) Operating Systems.
 Any commands I've listed here are based on UNIX (git bash) shell commands.
   If you want to install GitBash: https://gitforwindows.org/

-Installation Order and Running the Script:
+Installation Order and Running the Scripts:

 1) Install NodeJS first, then follow the instructions to install Puppeteer using Node Package Manager (NPM)
 2) Create a new folder/directory on your computer where you'd like to store this project's code.
 The resulting CSV files with the Google Review Scores will be written to this directory!